 You can meet Florida's drug and alcohol course requirements by completing the course online.
 At the end of the course, you must pass a final exam.

-After completing the DATA course, you will understand the risks and consequences of impaired driving.
+After completing the course, you will understand the risks and consequences of impaired driving.
 You'll also learn potentially life-saving information about drugs and alcohol, traffic awareness and your legal responsibilities as a Florida driver.

 It is easy to meet this state requirement — simply register for the online course to get started.